rafaeljosecomputacao/crud-console/README.md

-## Documentation of this repository
+## Repository documentation

-This project is a desktop application of a simple crud.
-It was developed with C# and SQL.
+This project is a desktop application of a simple crud and was developed with C# and SQL.
 Project created during my Web Development studies.

 > Orange System